bitesaitzz/quickcloud/README.md

 **quickcloud.xyz**

-QuickCloud is a cloud service that allows users to upload files and information to the cloud and receive a unique code for future access to this data from any device.
+QuickCloud is a web-application that allows users to upload files and information to the cloud and receive a unique code for future access to this data from any device.

 ## Architecture